-Out of these three types, the IPS display is very popular nowadays as it gives very crisp colors and the viewing angle is also superb.
-OLED panels are costly and that is why not used in many laptops.
+Out of these three types, the IPS display is trendy nowadays as it gives very crisp colors, and the viewing angle is also superb.
+OLED panels are costly, and that is why not used in many laptops.

 As smartphones, laptops are also now in the race for thin-bezel display.
-Although just a few vendors are now producing thin-bezel displays but going forward it may become a trendsetter.
+Although just a few vendors are now producing thin-bezel displays in the future, it may become a trendsetter.

-Among all the thin bezel displays, I think Dell XPS series is the best as the bezels in Dell XPS is really super thin.back to menu ↑
+Among all the thin bezel displays, I think the Dell XPS series is the best as the bezels in Dell XPS are really super thin.back to menu ↑

 6. Laptop Storage

 As the name suggests, laptop storage is a place where you keep all your data.
 But do you know that your laptop storage can also affect your laptop speed?